practicalli/spacemacs/working-with-projects/managing-windows.md

 # Managing Windows

-Windows in Spacemacs allow you to organise your buffers, splitting horizontally and vertically with multiple rows and columns.
-Windows can also be move around and resized without resorting to using the mouse.
+Windows in Spacemacs allow you to organise your buffers, splitting them horizontally and vertically with multiple rows and columns.
+Windows can also be moved around and resized without resorting to using the mouse.

 The windows menu is `SPC w`.